archatelain/code-for-eco-532/poly.md

 For example, we could make a program out of our killer robot, which takes as input the integer up to which the robot will count to:

 ```
+/*
+This program mimicks a killer robot which comes to life.
+The robot threatens to destroy the world, counts up to a given integer, and finally says it is actually kidding.

+Input: an integer
+Output: a bad joke
+*/

 capture program drop killer_robot
 program killer_robot
     display "Hello human.
 Thank you for creating me."